dsl2l2017/dsl2l2017.github.io/index.md

 ## Course requirements

 This course only requires an undergraduate level on statistics, linear algebra and calculus.
+I will assume basic understanding of the Python language.

 Students are required to come with a laptop to the the lab sessions.
 Please come with a Python distribution such as [Anaconda](https://www.anaconda.com/download/) installed to minimize set up time.
 If you would like to attend but you don't have access to computing resources, contact me and we will figure something up.